MichaelNeas/laboratory/practice/swift/iOS.md

 - `@State` allows us to get passed the mutability limitations of structs, automatically watches for changes and will update the body
 - `$` allows for read and write of state variables (two way binding)
 - `.pickerStyle(SegmentedPickerStyle())` adds a segmented control to pickers
+- `Spacer()` fills the rest of the space of the device
+- `.edgesIgnoringSafeArea(.all)` goes outside safe area
+- `LinearGradient` is a neat type of view that gives us gradients
+- modifiers are the primary driver behind changing up views
+- cannot call mutating function on constant struct instance
+- draw borders with a custom shape by using the overlay() modifier.